adonisjs/v5-docs/content/guides/views/templating-syntax.md

 ## Ignoring curly braces

-You can instruct edge to ignore curly braces by prefixing the `@` symbol.
-This is usually helpful when you are using edge to generate the markup for another template engine.
+You can instruct Edge to ignore curly braces by prefixing the `@` symbol.
+This is usually helpful when you are using Edge to generate the markup for another template engine.

 ```edge
 Hello @{{ username }}